-Right now, Giannis Antetokounmpo is without a doubt the biggest name coming from the Milwaukee Bucks as they look to win their second title in franchise history.
-He has emerged as one of the most dominant players in the game today, and what’s scary is that he got so good at such a young age.
-There’s little doubt that the Greek Freak will continue dominating the league in years to come, and that by the time he calls it a career, he’s going to be up there with the all-time greats.
+Right now, Giannis Antetokounmpo is without a doubt the biggest name on the Milwaukee Bucks as they look to win their second title in franchise history.
+He has emerged as one of the most dominant players in the game today, and what's scary is that he got so good at such a young age.
+There's little doubt that The Greek Freak will continue dominating the league in years to come, and that by the time he calls it a career, he's going to be up there with the all-time greats.
 But who is the greatest Bucks player ever?

-Giannis is not the only great player that has dawned the franchise’s uniform, though.
-There have been a fair amount of players that have made their mark on the Bucks’ news cycle throughout the years, and today, we take a look back at the five greatest Milwaukee Bucks in history.
+Giannis is obviously not the only great player who has donned the franchise's uniform.
+There have been a fair amount of players who have made their mark on the Bucks' news cycle throughout the years, so let's take a look back at the five greatest Milwaukee Bucks in history.

 5. Ray Allen

 Ray Allen is widely regarded as one of the best shooters in NBA history, and while he won his two championships with the Boston Celtics and the Miami Heat, there's also no denying that the 6-foot-5 shooting guard had some of his best years in Milwaukee.

 The Bucks drafted Stephon Marbury fourth overall in 1996 but was traded on the same night for the Minnesota Timberwolves‘ fifth pick in Allen.
 It was in Milwaukee where the former UConn standout would cut his teeth.
 He spent the first six and a half seasons of his career with the Bucks, being named an All-Star in three of them.
 In this three-year span, Allen averaged 22.0 points (on 46.5 percent shooting), 4.7 rebounds, 4.1 assists, and 1.4 steals per game to go along with 2.6 triples on a 43.0-percent clip.

 4. Sidney Moncrief